 Remote Desktop clients

-Your users will need a Remote Desktop client to connect to virtual desktops and remote apps.
+Your users need a Remote Desktop client to connect to desktops and applications.
 The following clients support Azure Virtual Desktop:

 - Windows Desktop client

 - Azure Virtual Desktop Store app for Windows

 - Web client